Air travel tips and advice

 - Arrive at least two hours before departure.
 This will give you enough time to deal with any unexpected situations, queues, etc.

-- If you haven’t checked in for your flight, use the self-service check-in kiosks at the airport.
+- If you haven’t checked in for your flight online, use the check-in kiosks at the airport.

 - If you’re flying to warmer climates during winter, you can leave your winter coat with the wardrobe service provided at the airport information desk.